Bill Perkins (politician)

-Bill Perkins is an American politician from the state of New York.
+William Morris Perkins (April 18, 1949 – May 16, 2023) was an American politician from the state of New York.
 A Democrat, he served in the New York City Council from the 9th district from 2017 to 2021.
 The district includes portions of Harlem in Manhattan.
 Perkins formerly represented the same seat from 1998 to 2005, and was a member of the New York State Senate for the 30th District from 2007 to 2017.

 Early life and education

-Perkins was born and raised in Harlem, New York, and attended Collegiate School (New York City) on a scholarship before receiving a scholarship to Brown University.
+Perkins was born and raised in Harlem, a neighborhood in Manhattan.
+He attended Collegiate School on a scholarship before receiving a scholarship to Brown University.
 He graduated from Brown in 1972.

 Political career

-New York City Council (1998-2005)
+New York City Council (1998–2005)

 In 1997, Perkins was first elected to the New York City Council, winning the seat easily after losing the Democratic nomination for the Council three times previously.
 On the Council, Perkins served as Deputy Majority Leader, and championed the lead paint laws that required New York City residences to be tested for hazardous conditions.
+He also ran for Manhattan Borough President in 2005, and lost the primary to Scott Stringer.

-New York State Senate (2007-2017)
+New York State Senate (2007–2017)

 Term-limited from the Council in 2005, Perkins opted to seek election to the New York State Senate in 2006, where he won.
+Bill Perkins endorsed United States Senator Barack Obama over U.S. Senator Hillary Clinton during the 2008 Democratic Party presidential primaries.

 He was re-elected five times and served for more ten years before resigning to retake his seat on the New York City Council.
 Perkins also ran briefly to succeed Charles Rangel in the United States House of Representatives in 2016, but later dropped out.

-In 2015 Perkins, was one of a number of Black activists who met with Venezuelan president, Nicolás Maduro in Harlem.
+In 2015 Perkins, was one of a number of Black activists who met with Venezuelan president, Nicolás Maduro, in Harlem.
 He was quoted as saying, “We recognize that in the person of Nicolás Maduro, the president of Venezuela, we have an exceptional leader!”

-Perkins was one of the few New York lawmakers who endorsed Bernie Sanders, not Hillary Clinton, in the 2016 Democratic Party presidential primaries.
+Perkins was one of the few New York lawmakers who endorsed Bernie Sanders and not Hillary Clinton, in the 2016 Democratic Party presidential primaries.